Domestic Violence Program

 The mission of DVP is to partner with communities in the prevention of domestic violence while promoting the safety and well-being of survivors through good stewardship of funding resources.
 The vision of DVP is to promote and sustain a culture free of domestic violence for all Coloradans.

-DVP is not a direct service organization.
-If you or someone you know is experiencing domestic violence and needs help, use the Domestic Violence Program Map below to find a program near you.
+DVP does not provide services to the public.
+If you or someone you know is experiencing domestic violence and needs help, use the Domestic Violence Services Map below to find local advocacy services near you.

 The following are resources that can help you to identify abusive behavior, approach abusers about their behavior, and provide information about treatment and education options for abusers who make the decision to stop their abusive behaviors.
 Before taking any action, consider the safety of the victim.
 If you know the victim, discuss your thoughts with that person so that he or she can appropriately safety plan.

 In 1983, the Colorado General Assembly created the Domestic Violence Program (DVP) (formerly the Domestic Abuse Assistance Program).
 Located in the CDHS Office of Children, Youth and Families (formerly located in the Office of Behavioral Health), DVP is the sole government entity dedicated entirely to funding and sustaining community-based domestic violence programs across the state.
 DVP oversees approximately $3 million annually in revenue from several sources: